Cyfrin/Updraft/courses/advanced-foundry/7-daos/4-governance-tokens/+page.md

 }
 ```

 Let's go over how this differs from a standard ERC20.
-Primarily it's the same base token contract with 2 extentions to the functionality, Permit and Votes.
+Primarily it's the same base token contract with 2 extensions to the functionality, Permit and Votes.

 **ERC20Permit:**